viniciusmontibeller/pokedex/README-en.md

 - The inner detail page has a return to home page button.

+- The internal details page has next and previous buttons to navigate between pokemons.

 - The application has a theme switcher between light and dark with local storage.

 ### Deploy